Rhipsalis teres (Vell.) Steud.

 Cactus teres, Hariota teres, Rhipsalis alboareolata, Rhipsalis capilliformis, Rhipsalis clavellina, Rhipsalis heteroclada, Rhipsalis maricaensis, Rhipsalis penduliflora, Rhipsalis prismatica, Rhipsalis virgata

-Rhipsalis teres is an epiphytic cactus with slender, cylindrical stems up to 0.5 inch (1.2 cm) in diameter.
-They may be erect, spreading or weeping.
-The upper part of the stems is branched, often in whorls of 5 to 12 short, ultimate branches at top of main ones.
+Rhipsalis teres is an epiphytic cactus with slender cylindrical stems that may be erect, spreading, or weeping.
+The upper part of the stems is branched, often in whorls of 5 to 12 short, ultimate branches at the top of the main ones.
 The stems are up to 0.5 inches (1.2 cm) in diameter.
 Flowers are small, white, and star-shaped.
-Fruits are white berries up to 0.4 inch (1 cm) in diameter.
+Fruits are white berries up to 0.4 inches (1 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Rhipsalis do not thrive in direct sunlight.
 Exposure to the afternoon sun can burn the leaves, turn them yellow or lead to spotting.
 However, they will not bloom without sufficient sunlight, and their growth can be stunted.
 Therefore, these cacti do best with morning sun and full shade in the afternoon.